-Are you more Mae West?
-Come on down and see me sometime.
+Is your figure Mae West?
+Come on down and see me sometime

 Mae was a classic hourglass figure.
 She had large breasts, a small waist, and curvy hips.

-Some shift dress patterns are designed with embellishments that accentuate the waistline and widen out at the hips.
+Some dress designs are styled to accentuate the waistline and are wider at the hips.

-If you have large breasts V-neck shift dresses are very flattering and if your arms are saggy, a few have ¾ length sleeves.
+If you have large breasts V-neck shift dresses will accentuate your cleavage and if your arms are saggy, look for a dress with ¾ length sleeves.

 Whatever your shape, shift dresses are an easy way to look attractive and be comfortable just about anywhere.

 Please share this image on Pinterest.